angkressin/bamazon/README.md

 Basic Amazon-like storefront using node.js and MySQL

 ## Description
 Bamazon is a Node.js and MySQL storefront application using CLI.
-This application allows the customer to purchase items in the stock and update the items in the MySQL database.
+This application allows customers to purchase items listed and will directly update the MySQL database.

 ## Getting Started
 You will need: